In Australia and Taiwan's fight against Covid, flight crews are proving to be their Achilles heel

 Why flight crews are treated differently

-Even with the tightened restrictions in Australia and Taiwan, flight crews still get different treatment from other travelers.
+Even with the tightened restrictions in Australia and Taiwan, flight crews still get treated differently than other travelers.
 And in a number of jurisdictions, many crew still don't have to quarantine at all.

 In New Zealand, for instance, most air crew are exempt from the mandatory 14-day government-run quarantine due to the "importance of maintaining international air routes."
 In Hong Kong, air crew who have not visited a high risk place, including the US and the UK, can test on arrival and are free to go once they test negative -- much more lenient than the three-week hotel quarantine at their own cost that other international arrivals face.
 Part of the reason flight crews have been given an easier ride is that they are needed to keep economies going and supply chains running.
 As Hong Kong's government put it: "The exemption arrangement was essential for maintaining the necessary operation of society and the economy, and for ensuring an uninterrupted supply of all daily necessities to the public."